-Editor’s Note: The following op-ed was written by Dana Howe, a staff member at Beyond Type 1.
+Editor’s Note: The following op-ed was written in June 2020 by Dana Howe, a former staff member at Beyond Type 1.
 Beyond Type 1 stands with the Black Lives Matter movement – read our statement in full here.

 Diabetes community, we have a racism problem.
 We have an anti-Black problem.
 We have work to do.

 This is a call for reflection — I hope you’ll join me.
 Whether you’re a community member or a person working at a diabetes organization or company, we each have a role to play here.